SwpnilPndey/Web-development-tutorial/05) ReactJS-theory.md

 The callback function is executed after the component is rendered and any time the component updates

 The dependency array specifies the state variables that the effect depends on.
+If it depends on all states then keep it empty array.

 useEffect(()=>{